Italosayan/P-P-P/README.md

 Burglaries, earthquakes, and tweets all have a particular characteristic in common.
 The occurrence of one event increases the probability of subsequent events.
 Earthquakes can produce aftershocks,tweets can produce subsequent re-tweets, and burglaries follow the same behavior.

-Self Exciting Point Processes(SEPP) models are built with this behaviou in mind.
-This is an open source implementation of new technology for police departments.
+Self Exciting Point Processes(SEPP) models are built with this behavior in mind.
+This is an open source implementation of SEPP technology for police departments.

 UCLA Statistics work: http://www.stat.ucla.edu/~frederic/papers/crime1.pdf